How to Farm Sit & Make Some Cash

 - Cell phone # and the # where owners are staying

 - Phone # of a back up person, just in case

 - Morning and evening instructions for each animal or group of livestock, including amount of food, how often to milk dairy animals, collect eggs, check water, etc.

 - Any extra instructions, such as picking up mail, turning on outside light, watering garden, caring for pets, medications, etc.

-- Dates and times you are leaving and returning.
-Be sure to communicate this info ahead of time to make sure your vacation will be covered.
-Ask your farm sitter if they are available for an extra day in case you are delayed.
+- Dates and times owners are leaving and returning.
+Be sure to get this info ahead of time to make sure you know when to begin.
+Try to keep a day free after the owners return, just in case there is a delay.

 You might be able to advertise your services as a chicken sitter or farm sitter on Craigslist.
 If so, be very careful about who you work for.
 It’s advisable to check references and make sure that they’re trustworthy.
-You may charge for your services and make a little extra cash.
+Determine a reasonable fee for your services, including gas to get there.
 You might even keep the eggs or milk you collect.

 Are you interested in joining a buying club?
-Check to see if Azure Standard delivers to your area…
+Bulk groceries and animal feed are available.
+Check to see if Azure Standard delivers to your area.